Cheesy Parmesan Chicken Muffins

 - Or use a different pasta like this one pot pasta with ricotta and lemon or orzo pesto salad.

-- Go simple with a steamed green vegetable and a salad.
+- Go simple with a steamed green vegetable and a salad like this rainbow salad bowl or peach burrata Caprese.

 - Make an Italian-inspired garbanzo bean soup.

 Chicken Parmesan, or Parmigiana, is a dish of Italian immigrants.
 But chicken Parmesan is likely adapted from eggplant Parmesan (melanzane all Parmagiana), which has been around for centuries.
-You can see my simplified version of that eggplant dish here, which actually would be a great accompaniment to these chicken muffins!
+My simplified eggplant casserole with penne, tomato sauce, mozzarella, and basil would be a great accompaniment to these chicken muffins!

 Yes.
 These chicken muffins will freeze well.
 Remove them from the muffin tin and let them cool to room temperature.
 Store in the freezer in a freezer bag for three to six months.